gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/upgrades-and-migrations-within-same-server-gij-self-managed.md

 # GitServer ➜ GitServer

-Do note that the steps outlined in this section is also applicable to Jira Data Center instances.
+Do note that the steps outlined in this section are also applicable to Jira Data Center instances.

 ## Migration within the same server when Jira HOME path is unchanged